-Lying 25km southeast of Soc Trang downtown, Bat Pagoda is always included as one of the worthiest destination to visit in Mekong Delta due to its enthralling Khmer architecture features.
+Lying 25km southeast of Soc Trang downtown, Bat Pagoda is always included as one of the worthiest destinations to visit in Mekong Delta due to its enthralling Khmer architecture features.
 The name of the pagoda will make you wonder if you can find any bat in the pagoda.
 In fact, the answer is yes: a large number of bats have been inhabited on the branches of the ancient trees in the yard of the pagoda.
-This is such an interesting feature that makes Bat Pagoda a must-see site during your trip in Mekong Delta.
+This is such an interesting feature that makes Bat Pagoda a must-see site during your trip in the Mekong Delta.

 Unlike Halong Bay cruises, Mekong cruises are known for the class and style just in recent years.
 The diversity in tour types and activities can compare to those of Halong Bay cruises, yet the cruises on Mekong River attract with its peculiar charms of the scenery and the way of life along the river.

 The cruise ships on Mekong vary greatly on style, type and equipment.

 – Daily cruise tours: imagine a huge restaurant placed on a ship like the La Perle de l’ Orient cruise ship of Indochina Junk can offer capacity for up to 200 guests and doesn’t have private cabins.

 – Short trip cruises: Panorama Cruise of Mekong Eyes Cruise 2 Days is the perfect example – affordable and still maintaining a level of luxury.
 While Le Cochinchine cruise ranges in the middle tier with much more comfortable private cabins.

 – Luxury cruise ships: they impress with their outstanding design of French colonial steamers.
 Jayavarman and The Jahan are just the masterpieces of luxury Mekong cruises.